krishnagopika/Pretraining/003-SDLC.md

 <!-- Images -->
 ![Waterfall](images/waterfall.png)

-## Iterative Model
-An iterative model is a type of model that uses an iterative process to improve its performance.
-This can involve repeatedly adjusting the model's parameters based on new data or feedback, in order to gradually improve its accuracy or performance.

 ## Agile Model
+Now let's assume our biscuit manufacturing company introduces agile model, so in every stage there will be members who are responsible to check their respective stage and provide the best quality to the next stage and they are also responsible to acquire and send feedback if in case the outcome of the previous stage is not up to the expectation set by the team.

+For example, after the dough making process, the dough turns out to be black, the dough shaping and cutting team can provide the feedback to the dough making team and send the dough back for correction.
+This cycle is repeated until the cooling and packing team is satisfied with the biscuit's quality, and the it is sent to the customers.
+In this way, it can save lot of time as well as produce high quality biscuits for the customers.

 In Agile methodology, teams work in short iterations called sprints, usually 2-4 weeks, where the team commits to delivering a specific set of features.
 The team holds daily stand-up meetings, called Scrums, to track progress and remove any obstacles.
 The team also has regular meetings, called Retrospectives, to review the previous sprint and plan for the next one.

 <!-- Images -->
 ![Agile](images/Agile.png)

 The Agile methodology is a flexible approach that allows teams to adapt to changing requirements and deliver working software quickly.
 It emphasizes collaboration, communication, and continuous improvement, which makes it well-suited for fast-paced, dynamic environments.

+## Iterative Model
+An iterative model is a type of model that uses an iterative process to improve its performance.
+This can involve repeatedly adjusting the model's parameters based on new data or feedback, in order to gradually improve its accuracy or performance.
+Let's not confuse ourselves with the definition as agile model follows iterative model.

 ### Agile related terms and tools